daviddiasm/movies-project/README.md

 ## Questions (KPIs)

 1. Are the movies Box Office related to any of the other variables?
-Yes, mostly with the Earnings
 2. Having a bigger budget influences the Box Office?
-Yes
 3. Are the movies with more Awards more profitable?
-Yes
 4. Which genre is more profitable?
-Action
 5. Which genre is more likely to get awards?
-Drama

 ## Process